ladybug-tools/hb-energy-primer/text/components/Apply_Load_Values.md

 #### Inputs
 * ##### room_or_program [Required]
 Honeybee Rooms or ProgramType objects to which the input load objects should be assigned.
 This can also be the identifier of a ProgramType to be looked up in the program type library.
+This can also be a Honeybee Model for which all Rooms will be assigned the loads.
 * ##### people_per_floor
 A numerical value for the number of people per square meter of floor area.
 * ##### lighting_per_floor